MelvinQM/IOT-Personal/docs/embedded/technical_documentation.md

 #### 4.3.2 RGB LED
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
+  	The ESP32-2432S024 besides a display also has a RGB led allowing a broad range of colored light to be displayed.
+This allows the system to display a certain condition through a color indication.

+    This Led is used to show certain conditions of the system.
   </div>
   <div style="flex: 1; text-align: right;">
     <img src="/../assets/images/components/rgbled.png" alt="rawmpudata" style="width: 75%; height: auto;">